French Revolution: Europe outside France

 In Ireland, the effect was to transform what had been an attempt by Protestant settlers to gain some autonomy into a mass movement led by the Society of United Irishmen involving Catholics and Protestants.
 It stimulated the demand for further reform throughout Ireland, especially in Ulster, and led to the Irish Rebellion of 1798, which was brutally suppressed by government troops.
 The German reaction to the Revolution swung from favourable to antagonistic.
 At first it brought liberal and democratic ideas, the end of guilds, serfdom and the Jewish ghetto.
 It brought economic freedoms and agrarian and legal reform.
 Above all the antagonism helped stimulate and shape German nationalism.

 France invaded Switzerland and turned it into the "Helvetic Republic" (1798–1803), a French puppet state.
 French interference with localism and traditions was deeply resented in Switzerland, although some reforms took hold and survived in the later period of restoration.
 France invaded and occupied the region now known as Belgium between 1794 and 1814.
 The new government enforced reforms, incorporating the region into France.
 Resistance was strong in every sector, as Belgian nationalism emerged to oppose French rule.
 The French legal system, however, was adopted, with its equal legal rights, and abolition of class distinctions.

-The Kingdom of Denmark adopted liberalising reforms in line with those of the French Revolution.
+The Kingdom of Denmark adopted liberalizing reforms in line with those of the French Revolution.
 Reform was gradual and the regime itself carried out agrarian reforms that had the effect of weakening absolutism by creating a class of independent peasant freeholders.
 Much of the initiative came from well-organised liberals who directed political change in the first half of the 19th century.
 The Constitution of Norway of 1814 was inspired by the French Revolution and was considered to be one of the most liberal and democratic constitutions at the time.